Stop Losing $18K–$25K Yearly to the Wrong Clients: Client Mix Audit for $70K–$100K Operators

 Problem 3: You Cut 4 But Only Replace 1

-You blame the protocol: “Cutting clients doesn’t work.
+You then blame the protocol: “Cutting clients doesn’t work.
 I lost revenue.”

 The fix: Don’t cut until 2–3 replacements are at the proposal stage.

-Aisha’s safeguard: She didn’t send exit emails until Prospect A gave a verbal yes and Prospect C was at the proposal stage.
-This ensured 2 replacements were likely before any cuts happened.
+Aisha’s safeguard: she didn’t send exit emails until Prospect “A” gave a verbal yes and Prospect “C” was at the proposal stage, ensuring two replacements were likely before any cuts happened.

-This protocol requires two changes and costs one thing.
+This protocol requires two changes and comes with one real cost.

 Change 1: Time Tracking for 30 Days

-You’ll track every hour per client for one month.
-That’s 5 minutes daily to log time.
+You’ll track every hour per client for 30 days, which takes about 5 minutes a day to log.

-Most founders resist: “I don’t have time to track time.”
+Most founders object: “I don’t have time to track time.”

 Change 2: Exit Conversations

-You’ll send professional exit emails to 3-5 clients.
-That feels uncomfortable the first time.
+You’ll send professional exit emails to 3–5 clients, and it will feel uncomfortable the first time you do it.

 The anticipation is worse than reality.
-Most clients understand.
-A few ask questions.
-Almost none burn bridges.
+Most clients understand, a few ask questions, and almost none burn bridges.

 The Cost: 30 Days of Revenue Uncertainty